Daily Jobs › Team Management 👥

 German-American psychologist, known as one of the modern pioneers of social, organizational, and applied psychology in the United States

 It means that each group has its psychological climate that influences group behavior and performance.
-Moreover, each personality involved in the group unconsciously sets the direction of group dynamics, whether it’s positive or negative.
+Moreover, each personality type involved in the group unconsciously sets the direction of group dynamics, whether it’s positive or negative.

 So, then why do you need to address group dynamics in your teams?
 Let’s break this down, step by step.